 Review Article of American Journal of Genetics

-Genetic Analysis of the Clinical Manifestations of Lipofuscinosis (Batten Syndrome)
+Genetic Analysis of Clinical Manifestations of Friedreich Ataxia

 Cursino G.T¹, Donato H.M.G², Luis J.M.S³, Ferreira K.M.L.M4, Soares T.A.B5, Souza M.B.R6

 6Teacher/Researcher of Dept. of Biological Sciences and Health – UNICAP